-The electric service platform (ESP) of the windfarm will work as an offshore substation, where the electricity will be transmitted via two 12.5-mile submarine cables that will make landfall in New Hampshire Avenue in West Yarmouth.
-From the landfall site, the electricity will be transmitted via underground cables to the electric grid at Barnstable substation.
+The electric service platform (ESP) of the wind farm will work as an offshore substation, where the electricity will be transmitted through two 12.5mile-long submarine cables that will make landfall in New Hampshire Avenue, West Yarmouth.
+From the landfall site, the electricity will be transmitted through underground cables to the electric grid at Barnstable substation.

-A joint venture of Weeks Marine and Manson Construction was selected as the lead construction contractor for the offshore wind project in August 2014.
-The Boston and New England Maritime Trades Council and the American Federation of Labor and Congress of Industrial Organizations (AFL -CIO) will supply a skilled work force for the joint venture.
+A joint venture (JV) of Weeks Marine and Manson Construction was selected as the lead construction contractor for the offshore wind project in August 2014.
+The Boston and New England Maritime Trades Council and the American Federation of Labor and Congress of Industrial Organizations (AFL -CIO) will supply a skilled workforce for the JV.

 A consortium consisting of Ramboll, Keystone Engineering and PMSS was chosen for the detailed design of the steel monopile foundations in May 2012.
 K2 Management has been serving as the project manager for Cape Wind since 2011.

 Siemens was awarded the contract to supply the wind turbines and the ESP for the offshore wind project in December 2013.
 The company is responsible for the fabrication, installation and commissioning of the turbines.
-The scope of the contract includes a 15 -ear maintenance agreement for the wind turbines and the ESP.
+The scope of the contract includes a 15-year maintenance agreement for the wind turbines and ESP.

 Lawrence-Lynch Corp is responsible for the upland construction work required for burying the electric cables.
 The company will also provide a channel for connecting the on-land electric cables with the submerged ocean submarine cable using directional drilling.

 The geophysical and geotechnical survey team for the project was led by Fugro.
-ESS group was the lead environmental consultant, who also prepared the construction and operations plan (COP) for the project.
+ESS group was the lead environmental consultant and also prepared the COP for the project.